The Nest Home Report is a monthly email that summarizes your energy use, safety events, and more for the Nest products in your home.

 Note: Energy savings are an estimate, not a guarantee that you will save energy.

-This section will change every month and contains information that we think you’ll find interesting about Nest and your home.
-It will give you tips about how to use features, new products, energy savings and safety.
+This section will change every month and contains information that you might find interesting about Nest and your home.
+It will give you tips about how to use features, new products, energy savings and safety

 For Nest thermostats

 If your Nest thermostat notices that your furnace turns off when it should be heating, there may be a problem with your system.
-You’ll get a Furnace Heads-Up alert in the Nest app message center and on your thermostat so you can test your system and have it serviced if needed.
-You’ll also see a summary at the top of your Home Report for the month that the Heads-Up happened.
+You’ll get a Furnace Heads-Up alert in the app and on your thermostat so you can test your system and schedule a service appointment with an HVAC pro if needed.
+You’ll also find a summary at the top of your Home Report for the month that the Heads-Up happened.

 Note: If you’ve already taken steps to address the problem, this alert will still appear in your Home Report for the month.
 This doesn’t mean there’s still a problem, but it’s just a reminder in case you haven’t yet taken steps to try and address the alert.